 Whitley County (KY) Enslaved, Free Blacks, and Free Mulattoes, 1850-1870

-Whitley County, formed in 1818 from a portion of Knox County, is located in southeastern Kentucky and bordered by four counties and the Tennessee state line.
+Whitley County, formed in 1818 from a portion of Knox County, is located in southeastern Kentucky, bordered by four counties and the Tennessee state line.

 The county was named for William Whitley, a veteran of the Indian Wars and the War of 1812.
 In the late 1700s, he built the country's first circular race track at his home in Whitley County.
 Noted differences were that the course was made of clay and the horses raced in a counter-clockwise direction [info].

-The seat of Whitley County is Williamsburg, established in 1819 and also named for William Whitley.
+The seat of Whitley County, Williamsburg, was established in 1819 and also named for William Whitley.

 The 1820 county population was 371 [heads of households], according to the U.S. Federal Census, increasing to 7,579 by 1860, excluding the enslaved.
 Below are the number of slave holders, enslaved, free Blacks, and free Mulattoes for 1850-1870.